 Other operating expenses primarily consist of auditor's remuneration, consultancy fee, legal and professional fee, rates and building management fee, utilities and office expenses.
-During the year, the Group's other operating expenses decreased by approximately 16.2% to approximately HK\$8.7 million (2022: HK\$10.4 million).
-The decrease was primarily attributable to the decrease of consultancy and legal and professional expenses attributable to content media business during the year.
+During the year, the Group's other operating expenses increased by approximately 14.1% to approximately HK\$9.9 million (2023: HK\$8.7 million).
+The increase was primarily attributable to ComplexCon Hong Kong from the content media and experiential business.